zkonduit/ezkl-docs/default.md

 > "I correctly ran this publicly available neural network on some public data and it produced this output"

+`ezkl` can be used directly from Python; [see this colab notebook](https://colab.research.google.com/drive/14t1rnzDVdEPVLHBUfQO-XRPQPpfw6aM5?usp=sharing) and the python bindings docs. [!ref](/python_bindings)

 The rust API is also sufficiently flexible to enable you to code up a computational graph and resulting circuit from scratch.
-For examples on how to do so see the **library examples** section below.
+For examples on how to do so see the **library examples** in the repo.

 In the backend we use [Halo2](https://github.com/privacy-scaling-explorations/halo2) as a proof system.